sirkyp/fhir-genomicsterminology/README.md

 # fhir-genomicsterminology

 ## Overview
-This project is for creating some FHIR terminology resources for genomic terminologies.
+This project is for creating FHIR terminology resources for genomic terminologies.
 Here is a description of the resources and where the original content comes from:
 * HGCN (Genes and GeneGroups)
   - [https://www.genenames.org/download/]
 * ClinVar